facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 Parameters that are passed to the operators are called **operands**.

 There are three different types of operators:
-* **Unary**: it takes a single parameter placed before (prefix) or after (postfix) it.
+* **Unary**: it takes a single parameter, and it's placed before (prefix) or after (postfix) it.
 * **Binary**: it takes two parameters, it is placed between them.
 It’s also called infix operator.
 * **Ternary**: it takes three parameters, the first operand is a predicate.
 Based on the result of the praticate, the operator evaluates the first operand or the second.

 # User defined operators
-Some programming languages (e.g.: Haskell, F#, Swift, ...), allow defining custom operators with special symbols, some other language (Kotlin, Pascal, ...) allows defining literal operators, in both cases we have to define a function that will be executed when we use operators.
+Some programming languages (e.g.: Haskell, F#, Swift, ...), allow defining custom operators with special symbols, some other languages (Kotlin, Pascal, ...) allows defining literal operators, in both cases we have to define a function that will be executed when we use operators.
 Other kinds of programming languages allow operator overloading, this operation is identified as ad hoc polymorphism. **Ad hoc polymorphism** is a kind of polymorphism in which an operator can be applied to arguments of different types because a polymorphic operator can denote a different implementations depending on the type of arguments.

 Operator overloading means making two declarations with the same name in the same scope, except that both declarations have different types of arguments and different implementation.